Hotel Lux: Early history

-Originally named Hotel Frantsiya, the hotel was built as a luxury hotel in 1911 by the son of Ivan Filippov, a well-known Moscow baker, whose baked goods were delivered widely, even to the tsar's residence.
+Originally named Hotel Frantsiya, the hotel was built as a luxury hotel in 1911 by the son of Ivan Filippov, a well-known Moscow baker, whose baked goods were delivered widely, including to the tsar's residence.
 Located at Tverskaya Street 36, it had four stories and housed the Filippov Café.

 The hotel was taken over by the Bolsheviks after the October Revolution and renamed Люксъ, i.e. Hotel de luxe.

 It came to be used by the Communist International (Comintern) as lodging for communist revolutionaries from other countries.

-Guests were lodged according to hierarchy, more important individuals received better rooms.
+In the 1920s, the hotel also served as a social and political contact point for communists from outside the Soviet Union.
+Guests were lodged according to hierarchy; more important individuals received better rooms.
 Some rooms were also used for meetings.

 In June and July 1921, 600 delegates who came to the Third World Congress of the Communist International from 52 countries were housed at Hotel Lux.
 With the sudden influx of so many international revolutionaries, the hotel began to be known as the "headquarters of the world revolution".
 Germany alone sent 41 delegates.
 The Hamburg Uprising was discussed at the hotel, both before and after the events.
-After the Comintern was founded, many of the Party's leading functionaries lived at the hotel, including Ernst Reuter and the hotel became the best known of the Comintern's buildings, although its offices were elsewhere.
+After the Comintern was founded, many of the party's leading functionaries lived at the hotel, including Ernst Reuter, and the hotel became the best known of the Comintern's buildings, although its offices were elsewhere.

-During the Twenties, the bar of the hotel was often occupied by Yan Karlovich Berzin and his recruiting staff.
+During the 1920s, the hotel bar was often occupied by Yan Karlovich Berzin and his recruiting staff.